scripting/fargoPublisher/README.md

 ### Todo list

 When you go to dave.smallpict.com, the rendered website is displayed or the OPML.
 A choice must be made.

+Related question -- where to point the fpDomain environment variable.
+Where ever it points must be ready to redirect, based on the choice we make, above.

 How do we backup the database?